yoon-zh/yoonzh.com/posts/zh/arriving-to-china.md

 in chinese, "辣" (là) means spicy. write this word down. chinese food can vary a lot, but spicy food is relatively common.

 if you're not used to spicy food (for example, you're italian), beware - the "small spicy 微辣" options can be much stronger than expected. *sichuan food 川菜 is known for being spicy.* i wouldnt suggest it as your first dish.

+### Coffee, Tea, Drinks

+China's a golden mine for coffee and tea lovers. expect ¥15 (2 USD) in average per cup, both for coffee and tea. alcohol in bars may start around ¥30, although i dont drink so im not sure.

+for coffee, look for Luckin瑞幸咖啡, Manner, Algebraist... china's full of caffeine addicts, so choices are plenty. *starbucks still charges ¥40 a cup (same US prices), so id avoid it.*

+for tea, look for HeyTea喜茶, ChaPanda茶百道, A Little Tea一点点... but honestly just try it all. china's full of tea, so look for one that you like.

+note: in china, red beans are mainly used in sweet food. you may stumble upon them in a drink or ice cream. i personally dont like it, so be aware if your tea or ice cream says 红豆.

 # 6. cultural quirks